mattp2004/Computer-Science-NEA/README.md

 ```
 NEA Console Games/   Final solution: GameClient, GameServer and ServerData (REST API) projects
 NEA Prototype/       Early TCP client/server prototype used to test the networking approach
-Scripts/             Server and deployment scripts   <!-- TODO: confirm what's in here -->
+Scripts/             Server and deployment scripts
-CD/                  <!-- TODO: describe -->
+CD/
 ```

 ## Running it

 This was built and hosted on a VPS in 2022, and that environment no longer exists, so the project isn't maintained as a runnable deployment.
 To run it locally you would need MariaDB and Redis running, with the connection details set in the server and API config.
 Then start **ServerData**, then **GameServer**, then two or more **GameClient** instances from the solution in Visual Studio.

-The NEA write-up documents the full design, database schema and test plan. <!-- TODO: optionally add the write-up PDF (with candidate/centre numbers removed) and link it here -->
+The NEA write-up documents the full design, database schema and test plan.

 ## Testing